A popular option for giving is through a qualified charitable distribution from your Individual Retirement Account (IRA).

 - The law permitting this special treatment has been made permanent, with no expiration, so qualified charitable distributions now can be made each year.

 Because circumstances may vary from person to person, you should discuss plans with a professional tax advisor as well as your IRA administrator.
-Please contact Amanda Larson at for additional information.
+Please contact Susan Scacchi at for additional information.

 The Maine Masonic Charitable Foundation is a nonprofit public charity designated as tax-exempt under Section 501(c)3 by the Internal Revenue Service.
 Donations are tax-deductible to the fullest extent permitted by law.
 Our tax ID is 22-3211042.